MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 ## Symbol lookup

-Considering the above code sample again, what would happen to that code if `IsDirty` was added to the base application between two releases?
+If we take another look at the above code sample again, what would happen to that code if `IsDirty` was added to the base application between two releases?
 To understand that we need to take a look at how compilers turn syntax into symbols.
 When the AL compiler meets the `IsDirty` call it must bind the syntax name to a procedure symbol.

 When the AL compiler searches for the symbol `IsDirty()` in the sample above it will search in following order: